bmann/cookbookshelf/colophon.md

 * image: example.jpg _// image local to /assets/img_
 * source-url: http://example.com
 * source-name: "Name of Remote Source Example Recipe"
+* source-author: John Doe
+* source-book: Name of Cookbook or Magazine
+* source-book-page: Page Number
 * ingredients: qty ingredient1

+## Cheat Sheet

+A few items that are specific to the Long Haul theme, or other things to remember.

+See the [example post formatting]({{ '/post/styles' | prepend: site.baseurl }}) for all the styled elements.

+Because this is running in a sub-directory, this is needed in relative URLs:

+{% highlight liquid %}
+prepend: site.baseurl
+{% endhighlight %}

 ## To Do